Ivan-Keli/Database-Systems-Jan-April-2025-EC/README.md

 5. Start the development server:

-Open cmd or terminal and move to directory cd C:\Projects\Education>
+Open your command prompt/cmd and move to the directory cd C:\Projects\Education>

 Run